 Whether you’re out to challenge yourself or to take an unforgettable stroll, you’re in luck in the Fraser Valley—hiking truly is a way of life here in the summer!
 Check out a few of our favorite trails below.

 Winter Park Resort: We have a true abundance of jaw-dropping hiking trails at the resort.
-From Jim Creek to Lower Roof of the Rockies and Fantast Meadow, you’re sure to enjoy some high alpine summer wonderland vibes taking a walk overlooking the Rocky Mountains.
-Pro Tip: Come in early summer to take in all of the wildflowers!
+From Jim Creek to Lower Roof of the Rockies and Fantasy Meadow, you’re sure to enjoy some high alpine summer wonderland vibes.
+For a personalized and truly unique experience, try out one of our guided hikes:

 Directions from the resort | 30 minutes